Keyboard shortcuts

 In 1971, the Mariner 9 probe became the first spacecraft to orbit another planet.
 Its mission: map the surface of Mars.
 But transmitting high-resolution images across 100 million miles of static-filled space was a nightmare.
 A single burst of cosmic noise could turn a crater into a glitch.

 NASA didn’t send raw pixels.
-They used a code developed years earlier by Irving Reed and David Muller: treat the pixel data as values and send evaluations of a multivariate polynomial.
+They used a code developed years earlier by Irving Reed and David Muller: treat the pixel data as evaluations of a multivariate polynomial.
 The Reed-Muller code could correct up to seven bit errors per 32-bit word.
 When Mariner 9 arrived to find Mars engulfed in a planet-wide dust storm, mission control reprogrammed the spacecraft from Earth and waited.
 When the dust cleared, the code delivered 7,329 images, mapping 85% of the Martian surface.

 This chapter develops the theory of multilinear extensions: the canonical way to extend functions from the Boolean hypercube ${0,1}^n$ to polynomials over $\mathbb{F}^n$.
 These extensions are the workhorses of sum-check-based proof systems, encoding everything from circuit wire values to constraint satisfaction.